yanis7774/Open-GameFi/stellar-pack/soroban-project/soroban-contracts/README.md

 # Soroban Smart Contract Projects

 This folder contains Soroban smart contracts for the Open GameFi project.
 It includes a token contract and a main contract for game operations.
+You can follow this [Medium Guide](https://medium.com/p/39c0b4ed93ea) as an instruction too.

 ## Table of Contents
 1. [Project Structure](#project-structure)